callmeblaze/book_management/README.md

 GitHub Actions Workflow
 code branch: master
 A GitHub Actions workflow (deploy.yml) is set up to automate the deployment process.
-The workflow performs the following steps:
+The workflow performs the following steps:<br>

-Check out the code
+Check out the code<br>
-Set up Python
+Set up Python<br>
-Install dependencies
-Copy files to the EC2 instance
+Copy files to the EC2 instance<br>
-SSH into the EC2 instance and restart the FastAPI service
+SSH into the EC2 instance and restart the FastAPI service<br>

 ### Acknowledgments